Should You Cover Microgreen Seeds? – A Test

 Weight added to the top of the tray forces the roots to grow into the soil and anchor the plant.

-The weight also helps retain or trap moisture between the cover the and soil helping the seeds to germinate.
+The weight also helps retain or trap moisture between the cover and the soil helping the seeds to germinate.
 This may be the reason why there is more consistent germination using this method.

 The pictures tell the story, at least for radish microgreen seeds.